 Paying back your student loans can feel like a huge burden — one that affects nearly every aspect of your life.
 But sometimes, it’s more than just an inconvenience.
-There are bigger issues at play, and you may need help.
+If there are bigger issues at play, you may need some student loan help.

-There may be times when you will have trouble making your payments.
-If you’re struggling to make payments on your student loans, there’s one place to start for student loan help: your loan servicer.
+There may be times when you will have difficulty putting together enough money for your payments.
+If you’re struggling to make the monthly bill on your student loans, a good place to start for student loan help is with your loan servicer.

-If you don’t contact your loan servicer, you may be vulnerable to student loan default, which can wreak havoc on your credit and your financial life.
+If you don’t contact your loan servicer, you may be vulnerable to student loan default, which can wreak havoc on your credit and your financial life (see below).

 Unfortunately, student loan borrowers can’t choose who their loan servicers are.
-So if you’re having issues with them, you can’t just decide to switch to another servicer (unless you refinance your student loans).
+If you’re having issues with your servicer, you can’t just decide to switch to another company (unless you refinance your student loans).

 Facing default on your student loans can be scary.
 Luckily, there’s help out there if you find yourself in this situation.